Partner Terms of Appointment

 (a) promote, market or advertise the Products and Services; or

-(b) enter into any further negotiation or commitment for the sale or other disposition of the Products or Services and shall cease to hold itself out as being an authorised partner of Smoothwall in respect of the Products and Services, except for the purpose of fulfilling orders accepted by it prior to the date of termination.
+(b) enter into any further negotiation or commitment for the sale or other disposition of the Products or Services and shall cease to hold itself out as being an authorized partner of Smoothwall in respect of the Products and Services, except for the purpose of fulfilling orders accepted by it prior to the date of termination.

 12.4.
 The Partner shall provide such termination handover assistance as Smoothwall may require free of charge.